ZephireNZ/SpongeDocs/source/plugin/internals/index.rst

 .. warning::
     Depending on special implementation features will make your plugin only work on the implementation you build it against (and likely also only on a specific version).
-Unless you are certain that accessing the implementation is necessary we recommend building plugins only against SpongeAPI.
+Unless you are certain that accessing the implementation is necessary we highly recommend building plugins only against SpongeAPI.

 .. note::
     The following articles assume you build your plugin for SpongeVanilla/SpongeForge.
-The plugin won't be usable on any other implementation.
+The plugin will not be usable on any other implementation.

 SpongeVanilla and SpongeForge use MCP as development environment for the internal Minecraft code.
 Continue at :doc:`mcp` for a short overview about MCP or continue directly with :doc:`mcp-setup` for an introduction about using MCP in